Lillian Smith was one of the first white southern authors to speak out publicly against the evils of segregation.

 She never gave up.

-When people hear about Lillian Smith or read her books, one of the first questions they ask is "Why don't I know about her?"
+When people first hear about Lillian Smith, one of the first questions they usually ask is "Why didn’t I know about her?"

 Some people say she was ahead of her time.
-She mixed her genres in a modern way, from her bestselling fiction novel “Strange Fruit” (1944) to the semi-autobiographical “Killers of the Dream” (1949) to the philosophical travelogue/memoir "The Journey" (1954) and others.
+She was an adventurous writer who crossed over from fiction to nonfiction to memoir.
+Her first novel, “Strange Fruit” (1944), was a national bestseller.
+Her semi-autobiographical “Killers of the Dream” (1949) was quietly dropped by its publisher.
+Her travelogue/memoir "The Journey" (1954) explored what it meant to be human in a world of atomic bombs and white privilege.
 She let her imagination and conscience guide her work.

 She couldn't look away from the toxic social conditions that repressed the lives and imaginations of both blacks and whites.
 Segregation amounted to "spiritual lynching" she said.

-She used her fame in the 1940s and 1950s to write and speak about it, becoming a champion for civil rights before the Movement took off in the late 1950s.
+She used her fame in the 1940s and 1950s to write and speak about it, becoming a champion for civil rights before the Civil Rights Movement took off in the late 1950s.

 She became a voice of reason in the North.
 Here was a southern woman who remained in the South and wasn't afraid to speak her mind freely.

-In the South she was seen as a traitor.
+But in the South she was seen as a class traitor.
 Even moderates like Ralph McGill belittled her ("A modern, feminine counterpart of the ancient Hebrew prophets Amos, Hosea, Isaiah, and Micah"), while others silenced her voice in newspapers, bookstores and classrooms.

-She wanted change and she wanted it now.
-She was unrelenting, uncompromising, and unforgiving towards white southerners who wanted to keep the status quo or move slowly.
+She wanted change and saw no reason to go slow.
+She was unrelenting, uncompromising, and unforgiving towards white southerners who wanted to keep the status quo.
 She was threatened and endured two acts of arson on her property in Clayton, Georgia.
 From 1953 until her death in 1966, she battled cancer at a time when it was a virtual death sentence.

 She never gave up.